guilespi/blog/source/_posts/2012-09-02-waterfall-is-a-mindset.markdown

 Fortunately they're easy to spot if you come across one of them, they almost always say:

-+ I wan't to be an architect
++ I want to be an architect
 + I don't want to be a tester
 + I don't want to program forever, it's just a step in my career.